Rottweiler vs Kangal: The Ultimate Showdown of Guard Dog Breeds

 They are typically gentle and affectionate with their family members.
 However, their protective instincts are strong, and they can be reserved or aloof with strangers.
 Kangal Shepherds are known to be loyal and affectionate to their human companions, but they can sometimes display stubborn and defiant behavior.

-Consistent training and socialization are crucial to ensure they develop into well-behaved and reliable companions.
-Despite their intimidating size, Kangal Shepherds are known to be gentle, especially when interacting with kids, provided they are raised around them or socialized from a young age.
+Consistent training and socialization are crucial to ensuring Kangal Shepherds develop into well-behaved and reliable companions.
+Despite their intimidating size, Kangal Shepherds are known to be gentle, especially when interacting with children, provided they are raised around them or socialized from a young age.

 Bite Force and Strength